 Some businesses, particularly the funky new startups, are lucky enough to have a business idea that is so fresh and new that it basically sells itself.
 Unfortunately, not everyone can invent a better kind of mousetrap, and most will have to do the hard yards with an effective pricing strategy rather than just launching a site and having overnight success.

 The days where you could launch something – particularly online – and not be up against much competition are pretty much over.
 Unless your niche is clearly defined, then you’re going to rub up against other businesses offering a similar service and differentiation will be key.
 It’s one thing to price with respect to how much you think your time is worth, it’s quite another to have an effective pricing strategy that is properly aligned to the market and your brand.

 To find out just how tough it is when starting out, Nett spoke with a number of small business owners to share their pricing stories

 For Luke McCarthy, plumbing is something that he has been involved in for more than a decade.
 He’s worked for some of the largest companies in the construction industry and worked on iconic projects such as World Square and Star City Casino in Sydney.

-Just over seven years ago, Luke decided to start his own plumbing business, and gave up the massive construction sites for a smaller scale business that focused on quality services.
+Just over seven years ago, Luke decided to start his own plumbing business and gave up the massive construction sites for a smaller scale business that focused on quality services.

-“I wanted to pass on my knowledge and create a successful business that brings a service and quality of workmanship like no other company in the plumbing industry,” he explains.
+“I wanted to pass on my knowledge and create a successful business that brings a service and quality of the workmanship like no other company in the plumbing industry,” he explains.

 His background in the industry gave him a good nest of contacts to draw on and a general understanding of what people were charging for plumbing services in Sydney.
 But he took it a step further to make sure he knew the lay of the land with the competition.